yaoxingcheng/yaoxingcheng.github.io/docs/index.markdown

 My name is **Xingcheng Yao** (*姚星丞*).
 Welcome to my homepage!

 I'm currently an AI researcher at [Moonshot AI](https://www.moonshot.cn/), a startup that develops [KimiChat](https://kimi.moonshot.cn/).
-I was planning to pursue my PhD at UCLA with advisement from Prof.[Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/), but decided to postpone this plan as I got [AGI-pilled](https://www.kimi.com/share/d10r992av1fdtpp6ikag).
+I was planning to pursue my PhD at UCLA with advisement from Prof. [Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/), but decided to postpone this plan as I got [AGI-pilled](https://www.kimi.com/share/d10r992av1fdtpp6ikag).
 I received my Bachelor's degree from [IIIS](https://iiis.tsinghua.edu.cn/en/) (well known as ***Yao Class***), Tsinghua University, where I was fortunate to work with Prof. [Danqi Chen](https://www.cs.princeton.edu/~danqic/) and Prof. [Zhilin Yang](https://kimiyoung.github.io/).
 I'm excited to contribute to the development of artificial general intelligence and explore its potential impact on humanity.

 Email: stuartyao0oo At gmail DoT com